Rachel Rising: Sequel

 In 2017, Moore said Rachel Rising is set in the same fictional universe as his other works, Strangers in Paradise, Echo, and Motor Girl.
 Also that year, Moore discussed plans to do a second volume of Rachel Rising after completing his 2018 series Strangers in Paradise XXV, saying the story was unfinished.
 The characters from Rachel Rising appeared in Strangers in Paradise XXV.
 In May 2019, Moore started publishing Five Years, a 10-issue series which unites the casts from his previous works and resolves plots from Rachel Rising.
 His 2021 series Serial followed Zoe on a quest for revenge.

 Television adaptation

 Ben Roberts, a senior vice president at Alcon Entertainment, was interested in adapting Moore's previous comic, Echo, but the rights to it had already been sold.
 Instead, Moore suggested Roberts adapt Rachel Rising, which was not yet being published.
 Roberts agreed, and in April 2013, Alcon Television Group announced plans for a Rachel Rising television adaptation.
 Roberts was attached as the series producer, and Moore, Lloyd Levin, Andrew Kosove, Broderick Johnson, and Sharon Hall as executive producers.
 A showrunner wrote a spec script, but Moore said it "just wasn't right" and, after renegotiations, Moore was given more creative control and was allowed to write the pilot script in January 2015.
-In April 2016, the script was still being shopped around Hollywood.
+The script was still being shopped around Hollywood since 2016.